cyberark/kubernetes-rbac-audit/README.md

 **Status**: Alpha

 The RBAC API is a set of roles that administrators can configure to limit access to the Kubernetes resources.
-The *ExtensiveRoleCheck* automate the searching process and output the risky roles and rolebindings found in the RBAC API.
+The *ExtensiveRoleCheck* automates the searching process and outputs the risky roles and rolebindings found in the RBAC API.

 ## Requirements:

-*ExtensiveRoleCheck* work in offline mode, it means that you should first export the following `JSON` from your Kubernetes cluster configuration:
+*ExtensiveRoleCheck* works in offline mode.
+This means that you should first export the following `JSON` from your Kubernetes cluster configuration:

  - Roles
  - ClusterRoles